CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-2.md

 #### Command line

-Open a shell an navigate to root directory of your ADC's repository and use the command as follow to create a feature branch:
+Open a shell and navigate to root directory of your ADC's repository and use the command as follow to create a feature branch:

 ```Shell
 git branch features/changetitle